 Who’s Surprised by LifeWay’s Reaction?

-Most of the time, that strategy works.
+Most of the time, their strategy works for them.
 Christians hear the claim, but rarely the debunking of that claim.
 They absorb the talking point, but rarely ever hear why that talking point is categorically false.
 And if they ever do hear the debunks and disavowals, they rarely seem to remember any of them.

-This time it didn’t work out quite that way.
+This time, though, it didn’t work out quite that way.

 Finally, thanks to this brave young man, maybe Christians will start looking more critically at these stories.